 I love the fanfare of the 4th of July.
-It evokes memories of watermelon, parades, miniature american flags blowing in the wind, patriotic music and fireworks—lots and lots of fireworks.
+It evokes memories of watermelon, parades, miniature American flags blowing in the wind, patriotic music and fireworks—lots and lots of fireworks.
 The older I become, the more important this holiday becomes to me.
-The 4th of July is not only the celebration of the birth of our country, it is a celebration of freedom.
+The 4th of July is not only the celebration of the birth of our country, but it is also a celebration of freedom.

 The First Amendment to the Constitution says, “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”

-As an American, this means that I have freedom to worship my Lord and Savior Jesus Christ, and I have the ability to assemble with fellow believers.
+As an American, this means that I have the freedom to worship my Lord and Savior Jesus Christ, and I can assemble with fellow believers.
 I am free to read the Word of God and pray.
 I am free to tell others about Jesus.

 In 2 Corinthians 2:17 (ESV), we learn where true freedom comes from.
 It doesn’t come from the government or from any person.
 True freedom comes from Christ, as we see in this verse, “Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.”
 True freedom comes when we entrust our lives to Jesus Christ.
 Through our salvation in Christ, we are free from condemnation, sin, guilt, and shame.
 We are free to love God and experience the peace of God and His presence.

 This 4th of July, enjoy celebrating with friends, family and apple pie, but don’t forget to remember those who have sacrificed their lives to protect our liberties.
-Most of all, celebrate the freedom that we have through Jesus Christ and his sacrifice, because in Jesus, we have true freedom.
+Most of all, celebrate the freedom that we have through Jesus Christ and his sacrifice because, in Jesus, we have freedom.